 A summer wreath is pretty much all I need on the porch right now.

-And it cost me about 5 dollars to add these flowers to my Eucalyptus wreath.
+And it cost me about 5 dollars to add these flowers to my Eucalyptus wreath and turn it into a summer flower wreath.

-Want more summer wreath ideas?
-Check these out by some of my favorite blogging friends!
+Want more cute summer wreaths?
+Check these awesome summer wreath ideas by some of my favorite blogging friends!

 How to Make a Felt Succulent Wreath – My 100 Year Old Home